jradd/django-newproj-template/readme.md

 The settings file in this template reference [django_mobile](https://github.com/gregmuellegger/django-mobile) middleware and templatetags to do device detection for making server or template-level modifications on a platform or device level.

-Django-NewProj-Cookbook installs [django-floppyforms](https://github.com/brutasse/django-floppyforms) to take advantage of HTML5 form fields to greatly enhance the mobile user experience.
+[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs [django-floppyforms](https://github.com/brutasse/django-floppyforms) to take advantage of HTML5 form fields to greatly enhance the mobile user experience.

 ### You will be using Fabric for deployment.